 12. Beowulf Revenge Quotes: Examples & Analysis

 ''Beowulf'' is an epic poem with a consistent theme of revenge.
-In this lesson, we will examine potential meanings behind quotations containing the word 'revenge' and determine what the story implies in regards to the concept of vengeance.
+In this lesson, we examine potential meanings behind quotations containing the word 'revenge' and determine what the story implies in regard to the concept of vengeance.

 Earning College Credit

 Did you know… We have over 95 college courses that prepare you to earn credit by exam that is accepted by over 2,000 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.

 To learn more, visit our Earning Credit Page

 Transferring credit to the school of your choice

 Not sure what college you want to attend yet?
 Study.com has thousands of articles about every imaginable degree, area of study and career path that can help you find the school that's right for you.